Randgalt/expressive-java/README.md

 ## Building/Running

-- Make sure [Java 15](https://jdk.java.net/15/) is installed and is set via `JAVA_HOME`
+- Make sure Javas 8, 15, 17 and 19 are installed as well as [jenv](https://www.jenv.be)
 - Make sure a recent version of [Maven](https://maven.apache.org) is installed
-- From the root directory run `./run.sh` to build and run both the Java 15 and Java 8 versions
+- From the root directory run `./run.sh`